carbonblack/cbfeeds/README.md

 * only "events" and "modules" are valid values for "index_type" element
 * a report with a query CANNOT also have other IOCs
 * the "search_query" syntax is described in CB Enterprise Server Query Overview documentation

+## Performance ramifications of "query" IOC reports

+Queries IOCs impose a much higher performance cost on the Carbon Black Enterprise Server than md5, dns, and ip IOCs.
+Furthermore, the relative costs of queries can very signficantly.
+As a general rule, 'events' queries are more expensive than 'modules' queries.
+The use of wildcards, long paths, or multiple terms is also expensive.

+It is recommended that feed developers take care in constructing query IOCs and test against representative server prior to deploying in production.

 ## Examples